slafleche/gooey-react/RELEASING.md

 4. After the script completes successfully:

-   - Review and commit the version bump (and changelog entry, if you update `CHANGELOG.md`).
-   - Push your changes and tag as you normally would.
-   - Publish to npm:
+   - If you confirmed the final publish prompt, the package has already been published to npm and `prepublishOnly` has re-run tests/build as a safety net:

+     ```json
+     "prepublishOnly": "npm test && npm run build"
+     ```

+   - If you declined the publish prompt, you can later run:

      ```sh
      npm publish
      ```

-   - The `prepublishOnly` hook is configured to run tests and build again before the publish actually proceeds:
+     (The same `prepublishOnly` hook will run before the publish goes through.)

-     ```json
-     "prepublishOnly": "npm test && npm run build"
-     ```
+   - In both cases, you should still review and commit the version bump (and any changelog updates), then push your changes/tags as you normally would.

 ## Notes